n0land0/fact-distract/README.md

 ## Challenges

 - Data coming from this API frequently contained inconsistent punctuation, curious formatting, wildly varied sentence length, and some extremely long words; this required a thorough data-cleaning function tacked onto the fetch call to make responses consistently presentable on the page
-- Had to take a couple days off, as a very full work slate and extremely taxing previous project had led to serious burnout
+- Had to take a couple days off, as a very full work slate and extremely taxing previous project had led to serious burnout, so this project timeline was shorter than I'd have liked

 ## Install/ Set Up Instructions